 The College is guided by the principle that no person who chooses to learn or work at FCCJ shall be treated differently because of race, color, religious beliefs, national origin, sex, marital status or disability.

-Inquiries or complaints may be addressed to the Director of Equal Access/Equal Opportunity, Florida Community College at Jacksonville, College Administration Building, 501 West State Street, Jacksonville, Florida 32202-4030.
-Or call (904) 632-3221 (voice) or 766-6766 (TTY).
+Inquiries or complaints may be addressed to the Assistant to the President for Equal Access/Equal Opportunity, Florida Community College at Jacksonville, Downtown Campus, Room 1097, 101 West State Street, Jacksonville, Florida 32202.
+Or call (904) 632-3221.